+Yes, but the insurance company has to “spy” on you under lawful means and not violate your privileged and protected rights.
 In the past, our clients have asked us, “Is the insurance company allowed to follow and watch me?”
 This is a valid concern that many personal injury claimants have.
 Not only have they sustained serious injuries, but now they have to worry about the insurance company watching and analyzing their every move.

 For many car accident injury claimants, it seems extremely unjust for the insurance company to watch them after they were injured by the insured.
 However, the insurance company’s main priority is to pay as little money as possible for your injuries.
 As a result, insurance companies are notorious for spying on clients in order to try to obtain evidence that diminishes the personal injury claim.

-If you believe that the insurance company hired a private investigator to follow you around after a car accident, contact an experienced personal injury lawyer at Riddle & Brantley — for a FREE consultation, call 1-800-525-7111.
+Most importantly, if you believe that the insurance company hired a private investigator to follow you around after a car accident, contact an experienced personal injury lawyer at Riddle & Brantley — for a FREE consultation, call 1-800-525-7111.

-While it might be legal for the insurance companies to spy on you in public, there are certain places where privacy is expected.
+While it might be legal for insurance companies to spy on you in public, there are certain places where privacy is expected.
 Our firm has dealt extensively with insurance companies spying on clients and we will happily help you navigate through this stressful process.

 For a FREE and no-obligation consultation, please call 1-800-525-7111 or complete the fast and easy form below.

 “Will the Insurance Company ‘Spy’ on Me After My Car Accident?”

 Clients also ask us how likely is it that the insurance company will spy on them after they file their claim.